typed-ember/ember-cli-typescript/README.md

 import MyModule from 'npm:my-module';
 ```

-If the `my-module` has types, you will not be able to resolve them this way by default.
-You can add a simple tweak to your `tsconfig.json` to resolve the types correctly, however:
+If `my-module` has types, you will not be able to resolve them this way by default.
+You can add a simple tweak to your `tsconfig.json` to resolve the types correctly, however, mapping `npm:my-module/*` to `node_modules/my-module/*`.

 ```json
 {